markusressel/barcode-server/README.md

 due to the way docker works.
 If you need to detect devices in real-time, you have to use the native approach.

+You can specify the user id and group id using the `PUID` and `PGID` environment variables.

 # Webserver

 By default the webserver will listen to `127.0.0.1` on port `9654`.